Research projects

 Project Description:

 The UK has positioned itself as a global leader in renewable energy, with offshore wind power playing a crucial role in its transition to a low-carbon economy.
 Offshore wind has rapidly become central to the UK’s efforts to meet its 2050 net-zero target, leveraging the nation’s abundant wind resources and extensive coastline.
-With significant installed capacity and ambitious expansion plans, the UK is a global frontrunner in offshore wind, making a substantial contribution to its clean energy mix while strengthening energy security.

 If you have any queries about this project, please contact Dr Ali Moghaddasi Kelishomi, a.moghaddasi@lboro.ac.uk